home-assistant/home-assistant.io/source/_integrations/python_script.markdown

 - how to log the script activity
 - how to troubleshoot / manually call the script.

-Start by enabling the python script and create the first script.
+Start by enabling the Python script and create the first script.

 - Add to `configuration.yaml`: `python_script:`
 - Create folder `<config>/python_scripts`